stellar-deprecated/docs/guides/concepts/fees.md

 title: Fees
 ---

-The Stellar network imposes small fees on transactions and minimum balances on accounts in order to prevent people from overtaxing the network and to aid in prioritization.
+The Stellar network requires small [fees on transactions](#transaction-fee) and [minimum balances on accounts](#minimum-account-balance) in order to prevent people from overwhelming the network and to aid in prioritization.

 There are two special values used to calculate fees: